Turkey's Strategic Move: Rails, Routes, and a Redrawn Balance of Power

 The Strait of Hormuz carries the constant risk of blockage under the shadow of US-Iran tensions.
 In the Red Sea, Houthi missile and drone attacks have forced global logistics companies to reroute their ships.
 The world’s largest shipping firms are abandoning Suez and opting instead to sail around the southern tip of Africa — dramatically raising both costs and delivery times.

 In this environment, a land alternative to the sea is no longer a luxury option but a strategic necessity.
 For Gulf states, a route that bypasses Hormuz becomes critical insurance for energy exports.
 For European importers, a line that bypasses Suez is the foundation of supply chain security.
+And in the middle of all these calculations, Turkey has decided to leverage the geographic advantage that history handed it.

 IMEC’s Dead End: The Wall Between Dream and Reality